How do You LOL in Other Languages?

 In English, when laughter is written phonetically, “hahaha” or “heehee” are the most commonly written variants.
-It’s instantly recognisable and onomatopoeic – it even makes you simulate the act in pronouncing it!
+It’s instantly recognisable and onomatopoeic – it even makes you simulate the act of pronouncing it!

-Because of the universal traits that we all share, all languages have a tendency to write it in the same phonetic way.
+Because of the universal traits that we all share, all languages tend to write it in the same phonetic way.
 In Castilian Spanish, the letter j is pronounced similarly to h in English – so “jajaja” is a homologue of “hahaha”.
 It’s the same with “xaxaxa” in Greek and Russian.

-During the rise of English txtspk, even “hahaha” became too much to write – and the “lol” we know and love (or hate) was born.
-But the short form of laugh out loud doesn’t cross languages.
+During the rise of English, even “hahaha” became too much to write – and the “lol” we know and love (or hate) was born.
+But the short form of laughing out loud doesn’t cross languages.

 So how would you lol in other parts of the world?

 It means “dying of laughter” – and while it may have more in common with LMAO or ROFL, it’s the quintessentially French equivalent of typing lol.
 Maybe it’s a touch dramatic, but we’ve all been worried at some point by the number of laughs we’re producing.

 Risos, or “laughs”, is truncated to two letters in Portugal and South American countries where Portuguese is spoken.
 Sure, it’s not quite as emphatic as the French or English expressions, but that’s just how things go – and if it’s funny, you’ll be sharing the RS anyway.

 ASG – Asgarv

 Nordic languages, like Japanese, seem to have a word for everything.
 Asgarv means “to laugh intensely” and in Sweden, getting ASG in response to your joke is the highest praise.

 MKM – Man Khandeh Mikonam